chyves/chyves/README.md

 `chyves` utilizes FreeBSD’s `bhyve` hypervisor to start and manage type 2 virtualized guests and their resources. `bhyve`'s primary interface to guests is through a serial interface.
 However with the release of FreeBSD version 11 came UEFI GOP support.
 This allows for a VNC console to be used to manage UEFI guests.

+This project has two branches it uses: `master` and `dev`.
+The ingress branch for all PRs and development is the `dev` branch.
+After a chunk of code has been tested in `dev`, it gets merge back into `master`.
+See [DEVELOPMENT.md](DEVELOPMENT.md) for details.

 `chyves` is primary developed on FreeBSD 12-CURRENT and further tested on 11.0-STABLE.
 Most features should work on 10.3-STABLE as `chyves` was initially developed on 10.3 but some features are not available such as UEFI GOP.